Spatio-Visual Fusion-Based Person Re-Identification for Overhead Fisheye Images: EXPERIMENTAL RESULTS - RE-IDENTIFICATION

 We also modified the mAP compared to the one typically used in PRID, where each query is guaranteed at least one match.
 Since in our PRID at {\it most} one match can occur for each query, we exclude identities that do not have a match in the gallery set.

-\section{RESULTS}
+\subsection{Results}

-We report the performance for deep-learning features (DL), color histograms (CH) and location-based features (LOC) separately, and also for three combinations of two feature types (DL+CH, CH+LOC, DL+LOC) and for all three feature types together (DL+CH+LOC) for two location metrics: PPD (Table~\ref{tab:PPD_res}) and CBD (Table \ref{tab:CBD_res}).
+In this section, we report the PRID performance for deep-learning features (DL), color histograms (CH) and location-based features (LOC) separately, and also for three combinations of two feature types (DL+CH, CH+LOC, DL+LOC) and for all three feature types together (DL+CH+LOC) for two distance metrics: PPD and CBD.
+All results are summarized in Table~\ref{tab:PRID_res}.

+We note that since we are using an annotated dataset, each bounding box corresponds to a person truly visible in a camera's FOV.
+This allows us to demonstrate the re-identification performance of each algorithm without the confounding influence of errors in people detection.

-In addition to reporting camera-pairwise QMS and mAP values, we also report cumulative values computed by using the total number of correct matches and the total number of {\it possible} correct matches over all camera pairs rather than for a single pair.
+In addition to reporting camera-pairwise QMS and mAP values (e.g., ``C.1+C.2''), we also report cumulative values (``Cum.'') computed by using the total number of correct matches and the total number of {\it possible} correct matches over all camera pairs rather than for a single pair.

-In both tables, a similar trend can be observed.
-Among individual features, the location-based one significantly outperforms DL and CH.
-Furthermore, the color histogram performs at least 10\% points below the other two feature types in cumulative QMS and mAP.
+It can be observed, that among individual features the location-based one significantly outperforms DL and CH.
+Furthermore, the color histogram performs at least 12\% points below DL in cumulative QMS and mAP.
 Clearly, color is hardly enough to distinguish people, but low-level features in DL (that include color) perform much better.
 However, a person's location captured by time-synchronized cameras is a good indicator of who is who.